 We draw attention to Note 3.2.
 "Basis of preparation" to the consolidated financial statements, which indicates that, based on the submitted request for pre-bankruptcy proceedings of the Company, the Commercial Court in Zagreb on 28 December 2018 adopted the final Decision on the Company's pre-bankruptcy settlement with its creditors.
-The Company continues to carry out measures included in the restructuring programme.
-The Management Board believes that the Company can continue its operations assuming a going concern principle.
+The Company continues to carry out measures included in the restructuring programme of the Company.
+The Management Board of the Company believes that the Company can continue its operations assuming a going concern principle.
 Our opinion is not modified in respect of this matter.